lpsinger/ligo.skymap/docs/interface.rst

 Gravitational-Wave Candidate Event Database (`GraceDB`_).
 The script :doc:`bayestar-localize-lvalert </tool/bayestar_localize_lvalert>`
 (or the equivalent :doc:`Celery <celery:index>` task in :doc:`GWCelery
-<gwcelery:index>`) listens for and intercepts :doc:`LVAlert <gracedb:lvalert>`
+<gwcelery:index>`) listens for and intercepts
-pubsub messages.
+:doc:`IGWN Alert <gracedb:igwn_alert>` messages.
 For each event created, the script downloads the pipeline's output data products from GraceDB, performs rapid sky localization, and uploads the resulting FITS file back to GraceDB.

 The interactions between the search pipeline, GraceDB, and BAYESTAR are illustrated in the `sequence diagram`_ below.
 Line styles have the following